otacke/h5p-todo/README.md

 * Color of dice
 * Color of dice facet
 * Custom images (but still numbers internally)
+* Trigger result via external dispatcher, so other content types can work with the result

 ### Datepicker widget for editor
 Says it all :-)